raymond1/Document-Compiling-CMS/README.md

 The format for the command file is that each line in the file will be the command that will be executed from the command line.

-# Template file mini-language

-Currently, the template files support only two commands, 'transcribe' and 'print'.
-Inside the template file

-## 'transcribe' command

 # Development process and Makefile
 ## Makefile for copying generate_website.php